Washington Avenue Soldier's Monument and Triangle: History

 The heirs of village founder John Suffern bought the cannon in 1851 and ritually fired it from the top of nearby Union Hill on Independence Day of every year, as well as for special events like the completion of the Erie Railroad across New York State in 1852.
 They donated the cannon to the village in 1908 to use as the latter saw fit, and the Village Board decided to place it on the Triangle.
 A local stonemason was paid $65 to build the granite platform, and the village granted a "perpetual privilege" to a local Union Army veterans' group to establish a memorial.

-At the time, however, the village's mayor was not popular, and one of the complaints against him was the establishment of the memorial, which his critics likened to a fort.
+At the time, however, the village's mayor was unpopular, and one of the complaints against him was the establishment of the memorial, which his critics likened to a fort.
 Efforts to delay or outright cancel the memorial failed but delayed the completion and formal dedication of the project.
 Only after the United States had fought another war did interest in completing the memorial resurface, and in April 1921 the board authorized construction.
 The J.W.
 Fiske Iron Works of New York City cast a version of a statue it had erected elsewhere, in zinc (seen as a cheaper alternative to bronze).
 The focus on an ordinary soldier was part of a growing trend in war memorials of that era to shift emphasis from a commander or hero to the common man and woman on the line.

 It was dedicated on Memorial Day of that year.
 The village has held its ceremonies for that holiday at the monument ever since.
 The only change to the memorial besides the additional plaques for wars later in the 20th century was the theft of the original rifle in 1968, possibly as an act of protest against the war in Vietnam.
 In 2006 the monument and Triangle were listed on the National Register of Historic Places.